Merchant's House Museum: First story

 Because the parlors were intended to be symmetrical, both rooms have two doorways on their eastern walls, but one of the front parlor's doorways is a false door.
 Both rooms also have sash windows and 14 ft ceilings.
 The rooms are connected by a doorway with Ionic fluted columns.
 Between the columns is a sliding mahogany door that separates the rooms.
 Each of the parlors also has wide wooden baseboards and a cornice with elaborate decorations.
 There are fireplaces in both rooms, with coal grates, white marble hearthstones, and marble mantelpieces.
 In addition, the ceilings of each parlor have rosettes with bronze chandeliers.
 The floors are covered with replicas of a moquette carpet that the Tredwells used.

-There is a secret passage in the wall between the two first-floor parlors, which leads up to a bureau between the second-story master bedrooms.
+There is a secret passage or shaft in the wall between the two first-floor parlors, which leads up to a bureau between the second-story master bedrooms.
+Located along the western side of the house, the shaft measures 2 by 2 ft and has a ladder.
 A New York Herald Tribune article from 1938 was unable to ascertain when or why the passage was built.
-According to the LPC, there are several unfounded rumors regarding the passageway, including claims that it connected to the street, was used to sneak suitors into the house, or was used to shelter fugitive slaves as part of the Underground Railroad.
-(Note: The Underground Railroad rumor may stem from the fact that Seabury Tredwell was an abolitionist.)
-An LPC report indicates that the passage likely was used to facilitate the maintenance of the sliding parlor doors, but a museum curator said in 1965 that the passageway terminated in a dead end.
+An LPC report from 1981 described several rumors regarding the passageway as being unfounded, including claims that it connected to the street, was used to sneak suitors into the house, or was used to shelter fugitive slaves as part of the Underground Railroad; the latter claim may stem from the fact that Seabury Tredwell was an abolitionist.
+The LPC report indicated that the passage was likely used to facilitate the maintenance of the sliding parlor doors, but a museum curator said in 1965 that the passageway terminated in a dead end.
+In 2026, researchers determined that the passage had instead likely been built by Brewster to shelter slaves as part of the Underground Railroad, and that the Tredwells may not have known of its existence.
+Researchers ascertained that the passage had been part of the house's original design but could not determine whether it had once continued into the basement.